pivotal/docs-platform-automation/docs/how-to-guides/creating-a-product-config-file.md

 To extract the configuration for a product, you will first need to do the following:

 1. Upload and stage your desired product(s) to a fully deployed Ops Manager.
-For example, let's use [Pivotal Application Service][pas] on Vsphere with NSX-T
+For example, let's use [Tanzu Application Service][pas] on Vsphere with NSX-T
 1. Configure your product _manually_ according to the product's [install instructions][pas-install-vsphere].